 It’s a new tax year!

-Welcome to our Personal Tax Specialists 2022 Tax Time Update.
+Welcome to Personal Tax Specialists 2023 Tax Time Update.

 When is tax season in Australia?

-Tax time in Australia kicks off in July.
+Tax time in Australia kicks off on 1 July every year and runs until 31 October.

 How tax is calculated?